singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

         "content": "This is the first post in our mini blog made with Punch and we haven't even added dates!"
     },
     {
-        "title": "Netlify for Deployment",
+        "title": "netlify for Deployment",
-        "content": "Netlify is the worlds fastest, smartest and most honest and nice web site host in the world."
+        "content": "netlify is the worlds fastest, smartest and most honest and nice web site host in the world."
     },
     {
         "title": "GitHub for Assets",